ToshioCP/Gtk4-tutorial/gfm/Readme_for_developers.md

 $ ruby mktbl.rb sample.md
 ~~~

-Then, the appearance of the table will be changed
 The script also makes a backup file `sample.md.bak`.

 The task of the script seems easy, but the program is not so simple.